-As a beginner, you need to keep it simple.
+As a beginner, you need to keep it simple while learning how to fly RC planes.
 You do not want to overwhelm yourself with too many controls at once when you are just starting out.
 RC planes comes in different channel varieties.
 Usually, 4 channel and 3 channel versions.
 A 4 channel RC plane comes with 4 different controls – Throttle, Rudder (rotation), Aileron (side to side tilting) and Elevator (Up and down).

 A 3 channel RC plane is usually enough for a beginner to feel challenged!
 These planes either lack Rudder or Aileron.
 In most cases, they have the Throttle, Rudder and the Elevator controls.
 Master flying around with these controls first before getting a 4 channel RC plane capable of more maneuvers and aerobatics.